Dream of:19 December 1993 (2) "Crossing Jordan"

 The black man worked for the police department; apparently he held a high rank.
 He said he needed to stop by the police station on the way across town to take care of something.
 I was displeased because I needed to reach my destination at three o'clock, and it was already twenty to three.
 Nevertheless, I drove to the station and pulled up in front.
 As the man stepped out of the car and walked into the station, the others and I waited.
 As time passed I became impatient; finally I decided to walk inside, hoping to hurry up the black man.

 I walked into a waiting room and stood there a few minutes.
 Finally I noticed a mirror and looked at myself in it.
 I was wearing a cap turned around backwards.
 I was also wearing a long tan trench coat.
-Realizing I wasn't dressed appropriately, I walked back outside.
+Realizing I was not dressed appropriately, I walked back outside.

 I would probably need to sell that tape and any other bad tapes I had.
 But I had reservations about doing that.
 It might not be right to put a bad tape in circulation.
 If I did it, other people would also do the same, and I would end up buying a bad tape someday.